Potter Valley Project: History

 Construction on the project began in 1900, when The Eel River Power and Irrigation Company (later the Snow Mountain Water and Power Company) constructed the Cape Horn Dam and a one-mile (1.6 km), 8 ft-diameter tunnel under the drainage divide to Potter Valley, at the headwaters of the East Fork Russian River.
 The water dropped 450 ft to a powerhouse before being released to the East Fork Russian River.
 On April 1, 1908, the first deliveries were made and power production began with a capacity of 4000 kilowatts (KW).
 In 1910, the generation capacity was boosted to 7000 KW and in 1912 second penstock was built to increase the flow capacity of the tunnel.
 The powerhouse was upgraded to 9400 KW in 1917, after the addition of a fourth unit.

 Initially, the project could only operate during the winter months, when there was enough water in the Eel River to divert without drying up the riverbed downstream.
 In 1920, Snow Mountain Water and Power began construction on a larger dam on the Eel River, 12 mi upstream from Cape Horn.
 Scott Dam, which forms Lake Pillsbury, was completed in 1922.
 With its greater storage capacity, it provides water for the diversion during the summer months and also affords some flood control during winter storms.
 In 1930, ownership of the project was transferred to PG&E. In 1959, Coyote Valley Dam was built on the Russian River as part of the separate Russian River Basin Project (RRBP), forming Lake Mendocino, which provides additional storage of diverted Eel River waters.
 This reservoir serves a critical function during dry years as it is drawn down to compensate for reduced diversions from the Eel River system.

-The Federal Energy Regulatory Commission relicensing of the project on January 28, 2004, placed limits on the amount of water than can be diverted.
+The Federal Energy Regulatory Commission relicensing of the project on January 28, 2004, placed limits on the amount of water that can be diverted.
 In combination with drought conditions, diversions between 2004 and 2009 averaged 90000 acre feet, or 57% of the historical average.
 Since then, late summer water has been released from Cape Horn Dam at rates roughly mimicking or exceeding natural flows in an attempt to mitigate the impacts to fisheries.

+In 2019, PG&E chose not to relicense the hydroelectric project with the Federal Energy Regulatory Commission, as it had become unprofitable to operate.
+Federal regulations require that PG&E submit a final license surrender application by 2025, which would enable it to begin decommissioning the project.
+The dams and hydroelectric facilities are to be removed, while various options are being considered for maintaining water diversions to the Russian River.
+The New Eel-Russian Diversion Facility proposes a seasonal approach that would only operate only when the Eel River has sufficient water.